Zepeng-Mu/myWebsite/content/cv/_index.md

 ## RESEARCH EXPERIENCE
 ---
-#### Genome-wide Association Study of cytotoxicity of cisplatin-related chemotherapy drugs
+#### Genome-wide Association Study of cytotoxicity of cisplatin-related chemotherapy agents

 **Advisor: Dr. M. Eileen Dolan**, Department of Medicine, The University of Chicago.
 	*Oct.
 2017 - Mar.
 2018*